Becoming a Google Certified Mobile Web Specialist

 If unsuccessful, you can schedule your second attempt immediately after grading.
 If you don't pass on your second attempt, you will be eligible for your third attempt after a two month period.
 If after three attempts you still have not passed the exam, you must wait six months.
 After six months, if you still wish to take the exam, you must pay for the exam before taking it again.

 What will the exam cost?

-The Mobile Web Specialist Certification is offered at a limited-time introductory price of $99 USD.
+The Mobile Web Specialist Certification is offered for $149 USD.
 Local pricing may vary based on your country of origin.

 How does the process work?

 The Mobile Web Specialist Certification process works like this:

 - Complete the registration process and pay for the exam.

 - Schedule your exam when you receive your voucher.

 - Complete the exam and submit it for grading.